 Information of a scientific or technical nature regarding the Imperial Project in this AIF has been derived from the Imperial Technical Report, prepared by Terre Lane, RMSME MMSAQP and Dr. Todd Harvey, RMSME of Global Resource Engineering and Glen Cole, P. Geo., of SRK Consulting (Canada) Inc. and this information has been included in reliance on such persons' expertise.
 The authors of the Imperial Technical report own, directly or indirectly, less than 1% of the Common Shares.

-Information of a scientific or technical nature regarding the Long Valley Project in this AIF has been derived from the Long Valley Technical Report, prepared by Neil Prenn, P.E. and Steven I. Weiss, C.P.G., and this information has been included in reliance on such persons' expertise.
+Information of a scientific or technical nature regarding the Long Valley Project in this AIF has been derived from the Long Valley Technical Report, prepared by Terre Lane, RMSME MMSAQP and Dr. Todd Harvey, RMSME of Global Resource Engineering and Neil Prenn, P.E. and Steven I. Weiss, C.P.G., and this information has been included in reliance on such persons' expertise.
 The authors of the Long Valley Technical report own, directly or indirectly, less than 1% of the Common Shares.

 All scientific and technical information in this AIF has been reviewed and approved by Marc Leduc, P.Eng., the Chief Operating Officer of KORE, who is a qualified person under NI 43-101.
-As of the date hereof, Mr. Leduc holds, directly or indirectly, nil Common Shares, and 1,000,000 stock options.
-If all the stock options held by Mr. Leduc were exercised, he would hold approximately 1% of the Common Shares.
+As of the date hereof, Mr. Leduc holds, directly or indirectly, nil Common Shares, 1,000,000 stock options and 60,000 restricted share units.
+If all the stock options and restricted share units held by Mr. Leduc were exercised, he would hold approximately 1% of the Common Shares.

-The auditor of KORE is PWC.
-PWC has informed KORE that it is independent with respect to KORE within the meaning of the Code of Professional Conduct of the Chartered Professional Accountants of British Columbia.
+The Company's auditor is PricewaterhouseCoopers LLP.
+PricewaterhouseCoopers LLP has informed KORE that it is independent with respect to KORE within the meaning of the Chartered Professional Accountants of British Columbia Code of Professional Conduct.